 Some popular communication tools for B2B are Intercom (business messaging), and RingCentral (video, phone, and messaging).

 A help center is a hub of rich educational content for your customers, like a knowledge base, community forum, and Q&As.
 Customers can access this information at any time, allowing them to troubleshoot simple issues on their own instead of waiting on a rep from your team.

 B2B products tend to be complex, and customers enjoy having the agency to educate themselves about your product.
 Resources like informational videos and blog posts can also up your trust and credibility with current customers and with potential new customers.

 Self-service resources also help your support team better assist customers.
 For example, support reps can share knowledge base articles with customers.
 They’ll also have more time to spend on more high-level issues since most of the simple queries are offloaded to the help center.

 Great choices of tools for creating resource centers are Bettermode and Document360.

 Knowing your customers inside and out is vital to B2B support.
 Customer feedback tools can help you collect valuable info concerning your customers’ experience with your support team and your products.

-You can run customer feedback surveys to collect metrics like customer satisfaction scores, customer effort scores, and net promoter scores.
+You can run customer feedback surveys to collect metrics like customer satisfaction score, customer effort score, and net promoter score (NPS).
 Great survey tools can be integrated seamlessly into the flow so they cause the least resistance to customers.

 Examples of feedback tools are Qualtrics and SurveyMonkey.